 Our clients can be confident that Heathfield Polls will provide very positive genetics to take them into the future profitably.

 Having respect for differing breeding philosophies and types, we select outside sires that rank highly on the ASBV database whenever possible but equally do not discount rams bred with more traditional selection methods.

 Environment also plays a large part in how genetics are expressed.
 Warmer dry climates produce sheep that grow heavier and produce more wool than cooler wetter climates.
 The sires we use are proven in tough environments – bred by hands-on sheep people.
 These sires will pass resilience on to their progeny.

 We have been selecting rams from studs with similar wool types and breeding strategies to our own that we believe will nick well with our sheep.
 We are pleased to say that we produce a very even, quality line of sale rams to pick from.

-We like to get to know our clients and have a good understanding of their operation and sheep types so we can help them better match rams to their flock.
+We like to get to know our clients and to have a good understanding of their operation and sheep types so we can help them better match rams to their flock.